Policy Concerning Academic Probation, Program Withdrawal and Re-audition

 - During a probationary year, students are advised to repeat courses with low grades in order to raise their cumulative music GPA above the level for progression.
 Students on probation have one intramural year (fall, winter, and spring) to raise their cumulative music GPA to 7.0 for progression in the Honours BMus program.

 - Students on probation who received a minimum grade of B- in their previous year's practical studies course will be entitled to full hour lessons.
 Students whose previous year studio grade is a minimum of C but less than B- will be entitled to half-hour lessons.
+Students whose previous year studio grade is below C will not be entitled studio lessons.

 - Students on probation may take courses intended for music majors with the dean's permission, and on a space available basis.
 Students in good standing shall have priority for high-demand courses.